LottieFiles/lottie-interactivity/README.md

 # Requirements

-This is a small library to add scrolling interactivity to your Lottie Animations.
+This is a small library to add scrolling and cursor interactivity to your Lottie Animations.
 This can be used with the [Lottie Web-Player Component](https://www.lottiefiles.com/web-player) or the [Lottie Player](https://github.com/airbnb/lottie-web).